Bowlsofhope/Bowlsofhope.github.io/_posts/2020-04-09-COVID-19-Food-Drive.md

 # Safety Instructions
 As you should be doing at all times, avoid contact with other people when dropping off food (staying six feet away at least). **If you’re feeling sick or have had contact with someone that you know is sick, please don’t drop off food.**

-If you have any questions or comments, feel free to email us: us@bowlsofhope.org
+If you have any questions or comments, feel free to email us: us@bowlsofhope.org.
+We'll respond as quick as possible.
+If you are in the process of handing off a donation and have trouble finding the donation box, or have any other emergency situation related to this food drive, please call 737-333-5704 for more immediate assistance.

 Thanks for reading this important information document and we look forward to seeing your donation!